farmOS/farmOS/docs/model/type/log.md

 ## Type

 Each Log must have a type.
 All Log types have a common set of attributes and relationships.
-Specific Log types (also called "bundles") may also add additional attributes and relationships (collectively referred to as "fields").
+Specific Log types may also add additional attributes and relationships (collectively referred to as "fields").
 Log types are defined by modules, and are only available if their module is enabled.
 The modules included with farmOS define the following Log types:

 - Activity
 - Observation